OctopusDeploy/docs/docs/getting-started.md

 ### Deployment Targets

 Deployment targets represent the servers, virtual machines, and cloud services where your application and services will be deployed.
-The central Octopus Deploy server communicates with  different types of infrastructure in different ways.
+The central Octopus Deploy server communicates with  different types of deployment targets in different ways.

 #### Windows Targets

-Tentacles are a secure, lightweight agent service that Octopus uses to deploy software to your Windows infrasture.
+For Windows systems, we have tentacles.
+Tentacles are a secure, lightweight agent service that Octopus uses to deploy software to your Windows infrastructure.

 Learn more about installing and configuring [Tentacles](/docs/installation/index.md) .